-State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application recommitted to the Committee on Insurance (May 1, 2020) among the covered perils under that policy, coverage for business interruption during a period of a declared state of emergency due to COVID-19.
-Allows insurers to apply to DFS for reimbursement for claims paid and provides guidance to DFS for how to make such reimbursements. policy, for any loss of business or business interruption for the duration of a period of a declared state of emergency due to COVID-19. employees (i.e., full-time employees who work a normal work-week of 25+ hours) in force on the date the legislation takes effect. after March 7, 2020.
-SB 8211 AB 10226 SB: Referred to the Committee on Insurance (Apr.
-17, 2020) AB: Amended and recommitted to the Committee on Insurance (Apr.
-29, 2020) Provides that every policy of insurance insuring against loss or damage to property, which includes-but is not limited to-the loss of use, loss of occupancy, and business interruption: • Will be construed to include among the covered perils under that policy, coverage for business interruption during a period of a declared state of emergency due to COVID-19. • Whose policy expires during a period of a declared state of emergency due to COVID-19 will be subject to an automatic renewal of the policy at the current rate of charge. • Which allows the insurer to deny coverage based on a virus, bacterium, or other microorganism that causes disease, illness, or physical distress, will be null and void (provided that the other clauses and provisions will remain in Provides that coverage will indemnify the insured, subject to the limits under the policy, for any loss of business or business interruption for the duration of a period of a declared state of emergency due to COVID-19.
+State Bi ll Procedural Posture General Overview Indemnification Application to Insureds Duration of Application on Insurance (May 1, 2020) Allows insurers to apply to DFS for reimbursement for claims paid and provides guidance to DFS for how to make such reimbursements. duration of a period of a declared state of emergency due to COVID-19. force on the date the legislation takes effect.
+SB 82 AB 10226 to the Provides that every policy of insurance insuring against loss or damage to property, which includes-but is not limited to-the loss of use, loss of occupancy, and business interruption: • Will be construed to include among the covered perils under that policy, coverage for business interruption during a period of a declared state of emergency due to COVID-19. • Whose policy expires during a period of a declared state of emergency due to COVID-19 will be subject to an automatic renewal of the policy at the current rate of charge. • Which allows the insurer to deny coverage based on a virus, bacterium, or other microorganism that causes disease, illness, or physical distress, will be null and void (provided that the other clauses and provisions will remain in effect for the duration of the contract term).
+Allows insurers to apply to DFS for reimbursement for claims paid and provides guidance to DFS for how to make such reimbursements.
+Provides that coverage will indemnify the insured, subject to the limits under the policy, for any loss of business or business interruption for the duration of a period of a declared state of emergency due to COVID-19.
 Policies issued to insureds with less than 250 eligible employees (i.e., full-time employees who work a normal work-week of 25+ hours) in force on the date the legislation takes effect.
 Applies retroactively to policies in force on or after March 7, 2020.